IT21268076/Boot-Lite/README.md

 ### Prerequisites

 - Node.js and npm installed on your system.
-- MongoDB or MySQL database server set up (with credentials and connection URL).
+- MongoDB database server set up (with credentials and connection URL).

 ### Installation